mikependon/RepoDB.NET/pages/features/enumeration.md

 ## Default Conversion

-By default, the library is using the `DbType.String` as a conversion to all enumerations if being used to the non-model based operations (i.e.: [ExecuteScalar](/operation/executescalar), [ExecuteNonQuery](/operation/executenonquery) and [ExecuteReader](/operation/executereader)).
-You can override this behavior by simply setting the `EnumDefaultDatabaseType` to any `DbType`.
+By default, the library is using the [DbType.String](https://learn.microsoft.com/en-us/dotnet/api/system.data.dbtype?view=net-6.0) as a conversion to all enumerations if being used to the non-model based operations (i.e.: [ExecuteScalar](/operation/executescalar), [ExecuteNonQuery](/operation/executenonquery) and [ExecuteReader](/operation/executereader)).
+You can override this behavior by simply setting the `EnumDefaultDatabaseType` to any [DbType](https://learn.microsoft.com/en-us/dotnet/api/system.data.dbtype?view=net-6.0).

 ```csharp
 GlobalConfiguration